Sonic Adventure DX: Director's Cut (Windows, 2011)

 Mini Game Collection

-The menu was made inaccessible in this version of the game, but the menu itself and the associated games still exist and are fully functional, though they don't display correctly at resolutions higher than 640×480.
+The menu was made inaccessible in this version of the game, but the menu itself and all 12 games are still present and fully functional, though they don't display correctly at resolutions higher than 640×480.
 The menu can be found by setting the menu ID to 13.

 The PC version removed the scoreboard feature that was included with the console versions of the game.
 Though the feature was removed, the menus associated with the scoreboard are still functional with the exception of having no data to display and a few graphical bugs.
 This menu can be found by setting the menu ID to 22.